thuyngch/Overcoming-Catastrophic-Forgetting/README.md

 # Project description
 My work is to implement the Superviced-learning experiment of the paper.
 Files, *"1.train-taskA.py"*, *"2.compute-fisherA.py"*, and *"3.train-taskB.py"*, are main executions.
 Meanwhile, utility functions are stored in files *"models.py"* and *"ewc.py"*.
+Besides, file *"config.py"* is used to configure parameters for the learning progress.

 # Result